 What is the Full form of CFL?

-The full form of CFL is a fluorescent lamp.
+The full form of CFL is Compact fluorescent lamps.
 CFL is an energy-saving bulb that consumes much less energy than the conventional incandescent lamps.
 It is made of a glass tube, along with two electrodes.
 The glass tube contains a mixture of argon gas & mercury vapour and is filled with phosphorus on the inner surface.

 A brief history of CFL

 - For CFL there is a significant revolution in light history, the CFL is a generation of Electric Lamp.
 And history was produced in the 1890 Century by Peter Cooper Hewitt.